zganjei/Network-Security/README.md

 * cleaning raw data
 * converting to json

-Then the Json file is stored in MongoDB Atlas
+Then the Json file is stored in MongoDB Atlas.

+Create training pipeline and add the following steps to that:

 ## Data Ingestion Architecture